The ultimate guide to building a pond in Australia

 If leaves are left to decompose in the pond they will release ammonia and other nutrients that can cause issues with water health and quality.

-In a reasonable sized pond under trees a skimmer or intake bay will be an essential part of the ponds filtration (we will talk filtration more in a minute).
+In a reasonable sized pond under trees a skimmer or intake bay (article on skimmers) will be an essential part of the ponds filtration (we will talk filtration more in a minute).

 Small ponds under trees may not warrant a skimmer as the material that falls in can easily be removed by hand or with a net.